giovanniboscu/continuous-section-field/docs/cases/AccionaAW3000/verification_report.md

 - Differences relative to Test Case A arise exclusively from the steel-equivalent region, while the concrete geometry remains unchanged.

+CSF-computed cross-section areas agree with the benchmark within ±0.6% at all evaluated heights.
+Second moments of area are consistently lower than the benchmark values, with deviations in the range of approximately 4.5–6.4%.
+The systematic nature of this difference suggests a discrepancy in the benchmark inertia convention rather than numerical error.

 ---

 ## 6. Notes and Limitations